 Secondly, if you’re brand new, the exchange of value isn’t going to be equal… So what you’re really asking for is their time to get something out of them but probably won’t be able to contribute anything.

 Thirdly, you haven’t given any context to HOW you can help each other.

 Instead, I want you to focus on connecting, relating, offering value and going for an assumptive close.

-Going for the meeting after someone introduced you
+Asking for a meeting after someone introduced you

-Here’s an example of the intro email that I got from someone…
+Here’s an example of the introduction email that I got from someone…